Gebelein predynastic mummies: Description

 The bodies were buried in separate shallow graves, placed in the fetal position (knees raised towards their heads), which was the most common form for Egyptian burials of the time.

-In 1967, a series of X-rays and photographs of all mummified bodies in the British Museum's Egyptian Antiquities collection provided a detailed analysis for the mummies from the Gebelein excavations.
+In 1967, a series of X-rays and photographs of all mummified bodies in the British Museum's Egyptian Antiquities collection provided a detailed analysis of the mummies from the Gebelein excavations.
 The findings are summarized below:

 The first body excavated had red hair; this led to the nickname of "Ginger" by curators and later by the public.
 After the Human Tissue Act 2004, the British Museum has developed policies for ethical treatment of human remains, and no longer uses this nickname.

 Death of Gebelein Man

-In November 2012 it was revealed that EA 32751 (Gebelein Man) had probably been murdered.
-A CAT scan of the mummified body taken at the Cromwell Hospital in London showed that Gebelein Man was aged about 18 to 20 at the time of his death and was well-muscled.
+In November 2012, it was revealed that EA 32751 (Gebelein Man) had probably been murdered.
+A CT scan of the mummified body taken at the Cromwell Hospital in London showed that Gebelein Man was aged about 18 to 20 at the time of his death and was well-muscled.
 Under his left shoulder blade, the scan revealed a puncture to the body; the murder weapon was used with such force that it slightly damaged the shoulder blade, but shattered the rib beneath it and penetrated the lung.
 It was believed that the injury was caused by a copper blade or flint knife at least 12 cm in length and 2 cm wide.
 Daniel Antoine, the British Museum's expert on human remains, believes that Gebelein Man had been taken by surprise by the attack as there were no defence wounds.